clouddrove/terraform-aws-cloudfront/README.md

 Check out these related projects.

-- [terraform-aws-s3](https://github.com/clouddrove/terraform-aws-s3) - Please insert description of demo here.
+- [terraform-aws-s3](https://github.com/clouddrove/terraform-aws-s3) - Terraform module to creates a s3 bucket with support of versioning, encryption, ACL.